jmelton22/traffic_fatalities_project/README.md

 Interestingly, Mississippi and Wyoming were shown to have the highest number of fatal accidents per capita.

-A regression analysis was performed determine which feature were most explanatory of the differences between fatal accident rates across US States.
+A regression analysis was performed determine which features were most explanatory of the differences between fatal accident rates across US States.
-Linear Regression, Ridge, ElasticNet, and SVR models were trained and evaluated on the aggregated state data.
-With the SVR and Linear Regression models achieveing the best performance.
+Linear Regression, Ridge, ElasticNet, and SVR models were trained and evaluated on the aggregated state data, with the SVR and Linear Regression models achieving the best performance.
 Feature importances were estimated using the model weights, and permutation importances were calculated for each feature.

 ![LR Feature Importances](states/visualizations/feature_importances_linreg.png)

 ![LR Permutation Importances](states/visualizations/permutation_importances_linreg_test.png)
+---
 ![SVR Feature Importances](states/visualizations/feature_importances_svr.png)

 ![SVR Permutation Importances](states/visualizations/permutation_importances_svr_test.png)